m3o/m3o/packages/auth/README.md

 ##### onSuccess

 This method is called once the user has been logged in.
-Please note that on login the `user` will now be available via the `AuthProvider`.
+Please note that on successful login the `user` will now be available via the `AuthProvider` state.

 ```typescript
 const result = useEmailLogin({